jpresagios/gateway-manager/client/README.md

 npm run start
 ```

-How review API contracts documentation using OpenApi
+How to run tests

 ```
-npm run start
+npm run test

-Navigate to /api-docs
 ```